hbai521/Calcium_Imaging/README.md

 ![](git_images/image_27.png)<br>

-⚠️ Notes: The number of background values recorded must exactly match the number of Mean_Intensity##.csv files for each neuron.
+⚠️ Notes: The number of background values recorded must exactly match the number of Mean_Intensity##.csv files for each neuron.<br>
 For example, if Neuron 0 has cleaned data from Z05 to Z11, there should be seven sets of five background values for Neuron 0 in background_i.xlsx.

 ## Step 5: Repeat the TrackMate analysis on all other stacks which you can see the target neuron across all times.